Calculation Logic

 LIFO Cost Calculation

-Final Cost Calculation
+Last Direct Cost Calculation

-the procedure sorts the movements by Registration Date and Movement No. and identifies the last (most recent) movement for which to calculate the cost.
+• Purchase type item: the procedure sorts the movements by Registration Date and Movement No. and identifies the last (most recent) movement for which to calculate the cost.
 The final cost is determined with the following logic: the procedure recovers the last item accounting entry of the Purchase type (invoiced or not invoiced), accesses the valorisation transactions by filtering them by Entry type = Direct cost and applies the following formula: (Purchase amount Actual + Estimated Purchase Amount) / Quantity.

-the procedure sorts the movements by Registration Date and Movement No. and identifies the last (most recent) movement for which to calculate the cost.
+• Production type item: the procedure sorts the movements by Registration Date and Movement No. and identifies the last (most recent) movement for which to calculate the cost.
 The Ultimate Cost is determined with the following logic: the procedure recovers the Ultimate Cost of the components (consumption) used for the specific Work Order, then adds the direct and general costs of the related capacity movements, then divides the total of the two costs by the quantity of OdP output.
 In both cases, if there are no movements in the calculation period, the final cost is recovered as follows:

 • The system searches for the last Cost in the Item Cost History of the previous period (Previous Period End Date < Period End Date) with the same Item Cost Setup Code, ordering the periods by Period Code; then recover the value of the Last cost field and mark the “Forcing last cost” field with the Previous last cost option.